 She was a member of the Red Cross team that stayed in Gereida Sudan.
 Gereida was the world’s largest refugee camp and had come under armed attack.
 All the other agencies including the UN abandoned the camp.
 Subsequent focus of world attention on the plight of the refugees and the Red Cross workers prevented any further attacks.

-Anne received the Pride of Australia Care and Compassion Award in 2015 and is the 2016 W.A.
+Anne received the Pride of Australia Care and Compassion Award in 2015 and was the 2016 W.A.
 Australian of the Year.

 The guiding principal by which Anne tries to live is to have the courage to be kind.
-Currently as the W.A.
-Australian of the Year it is Anne’s intention to channel the same energy she used to tackle the bully Ebola with to raise awareness and tackle bullying in the health workforce and the unkind treatment of refugees.
+Anne channels the same energy she used to tackle the bully Ebola with to raise awareness and tackle bullying in the health workforce and the unkind treatment of refugees.